chef-boneyard/chef-fundamentals/slides/introduction/01_slide.md

     DEBUG: package[apache2] candidate version is 2.2.20-1ubuntu1.1
     DEBUG: package[apache2] is already installed - nothing to do

-.notes Chef providers handle the details of checking the current state of the resource.
+Chef providers handle the details of checking the current state of the resource.
 Different platforms may have different providers for managing the same type of resource, yum vs apt, init vs upstart.

 # Convergent Nodes

 Chef runs on the system, configuring the *Node*.
-The node is the unit of authority about itself.
+The node is the initial unit of authority about itself.

+The node is responsible only for itself.

 In Chef, a single run should completely configure the system.
 If it does not, it is a bug (in your code, on the system, or in Chef itself).

+When Chef runs, it saves the node to the Chef Server, making that information available through a network-accessible API.

-.notes We'll talk more about how Chef converges the node when we cover Anatomy of a Chef run.
+We'll talk more about how Chef converges the node when we cover Anatomy of a Chef run.

+.notes Chef doesn't read minds, it tries to detect as much as it can about the node.

 # Chef: The Framework